polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 The next entry is extracted from the header digest log, and is interpreted as a `ClaimData` instance.

-The validity of the signatures is then verified using as the public key the validator key corresponding to the `validator_index` found in the `ClaimData`, together with the VRF input (which depends on primary/secondary method) and additional data expected to have been used by the block author.
+The validity of the signatures are verified using as the public key the validator key corresponding to the `validator_index` found in the `ClaimData`, together with the VRF input (which depends on primary/secondary method) and additional data used by the block author.

 ```rust
     let seal_signature = DECODE<VrfSignature>(POP(header.digest));